uma-dev/chihuahua-game/README.md

 # Chihuahua Game 🐕

-> A 2D Chihuahua-themed game built using OOP principles and Pygame in Python.
-A beginner-friendly introduction to object-oriented programming through game development.
+> A 2D Chihuahua-themed reinforcement learning environment built with Pygame and Gymnasium.

 ---

 ## 🚀 Overview

-This is a work-in-progress 2D game featuring chihuahua dogs.
-It demonstrates the use of:
+This is a 2D Pygame environment for training reinforcement learning agents.
+It includes:

+* A custom RL environment compatible with Gymnasium
+* Modular game structure using Pygame (clean architecture)
 * **Object-Oriented Programming (OOP)** for organizing game logic
-* **Pygame** for rendering graphics and handling input
-* **Python** as the development language

-Check out another example project: [Car Game](https://github.com/uma-dev/car-game).
+Check out my another work in progress project: [Car Game](https://github.com/uma-dev/car-game).

 ---